-The region’s newest job and business development initiative is slated to help kick off 2019.
-Western Michigan University will begin development of the Business Technology and Research Park 2—BTR 2—in the next few months thanks to a $2.1 million grant from U.S. Economic Development Administration, a division of the U.S. Department of Commerce.
-The grant will help pay for site development in the form of roads and utilities.
+Western Michigan University began development of the Business Technology and Research Park North—BTR North—in late summer 2019 thanks to a $2.1 million grant from U.S. Economic Development Administration, a division of the U.S. Department of Commerce.
+The grant provided funding for site development in the form of roads and utilities.

-The new complex will attract and incubate new businesses and establish University, regional business and community partnerships, says Bob Miller, associate vice president for community outreach.
+The new complex intends to attract and incubate new businesses and establish University, regional business and community partnerships.
 It will support research, economic development and new student opportunities.

 The new venture continues the success of WMU’s Business Technology and Research Park 1, a 256-acre complex with similar goals.
 BTR 1 is now home to approximately 40 companies which provide more than 850 jobs.
 The park and its businesses have added close to $10 million in tax revenue for the city of Kalamazoo.
 Since its inception, BTR 1 has provided hundreds of internships for WMU students and counts 100 alumni among its employees.

-The groundbreaking for BTR 2 follows more than three years of community engagement and partnership.
-Oshtemo Township has played a critical role in advancing BTR 2 by sharing the cost of the site design that led to the grant from U.S. Economic Development Administration, or EDA.
+The groundbreaking for BTR North followed more than three years of community engagement and partnership.
+Oshtemo Township has played a critical role in advancing BTR North by sharing the cost of the site design that led to the grant from U.S. Economic Development Administration, or EDA.
 "Oshtemo Township is excited to partner with Western Michigan University on the next phase of the Business Technology and Research Park, as it represents new opportunities for innovation and economic development in the Township and the Kalamazoo region" said Township Planning Director, Julie Johnston.

 Southwest Michigan First has been key to the success of BTR since its inception.
 “One of the things I am most proud of is our partnership with Western Michigan University through the BTR Park,” said Ron Kitchens, president of Southwest Michigan First and a WMU trustee.
 “It is one of the most successful university-based parks in the nation and I have no doubt that phase 2 will be equally successful in both filling the park with jobs and creating incredible partnerships between the companies and the university.”

-Conception of BTR 2 kicked off in 2015 and garnered extensive community input in 2016 and 2017.
-That input led to the design that was submitted to the EDA approximately a year ago.
-With the EDA grant secured, the project can now proceed.
+Conception of BTR North kicked off in 2015 and garnered extensive community input in 2016 and 2017.
+That input led to the design that was submitted and approved by the EDA for funding.

 Planning for the park included a community advisory committee, discussions with the nearby neighborhoods, and public comment solicited through social media and a dedicated website.
 Input from these sessions led to design features that integrate the goals of the park with the natural features of the land.